Ashlalala/aajonusnet/md/QNA/Primal Diet Workshop Of February 24, 2001.md

 day, gets easier.
 I’m only halfway, it takes 40 years to go from ill

-health to optimal health, according to Pottinger’s work.
+health to optimal health, according to Pottenger’s work.
 It takes 5

 generations of cells, and it takes us 7 to 7&½ years to replace